Skip to contents

 License

 This package is released under the CC BY 4.0 license.
 The default geoBoundaries release type, gbOpen, is CC BY 4.0 compliant when attribution is provided.
-Other release types may have additional licensing limits, so check the metadata returned by gb_get_metadata() before reuse.
+Other release types may have additional licensing restrictions, so check the boundary metadata returned by gb_get_metadata() before reuse.

-• Many thanks to the geoBoundaries team and the William & Mary geoLab for creating and maintaining the dataset.
+• Thanks to the geoBoundaries team and the William & Mary geoLab for creating and maintaining the dataset.

 • Thanks to the R package community and all contributors to this package’s development.

-• If you use geobounds and the underlying geoBoundaries data in your research or projects, please cite and acknowledge them.
+• If you use geobounds and the underlying geoBoundaries data, please cite both.

 Citation